 The dentist can rest easy knowing their tools will not come into contact with any other surface in your mouth, debris from the treatment cannot be swallowed or choked upon.

 The dam looks quite dramatic when in place, but the British Endodontic Society believe it contributes to the success of treatment.

 Although there is already a hole in the crown of the tooth caused by the decay, a larger hole must be drilled by the dentist so that they can gain access to the pulp chamber inside the teeth that contain the infected tissue.

 On larger teeth such as molars, this hole is usually placed in the top of the tooth.
 With smaller teeth, like those at the front of the mouth, the hole is drilled at the back of the tooth.

 Once complete, the dentist will be able to access the pulp chamber and the root system for the tooth.
 They will at this point be removing what is left of the pulp and looking for all the canals within the tooth so they know what they are working with.

-The dentist will likely be wearing or making use of the best lighting and microscopes available to give themselves a magnified and clearer view of what they are working with.
+The dentist will likely be wearing or making use of the best lighting and microscopes available, to give themselves a magnified and clearer view of the tooth and canals.

 Not just straight paths from the top to the bottom of the tooth, the canals are often narrow and curved.
 This makes the job more difficult and time consuming for the dentist to do properly.